iamspruce/neon-oss-starter/README.md

    - Vercel will automatically detect that you're using Next.js.
    - In the "Environment Variables" section, add all variables from your `.env.local` file:
      - `DATABASE_URL`: Your NEON database connection string
-     - `NEXTAUTH_SECRET`: A secure random string for NextAuth
+     - `AUTH_SECRET`: A secure random string for NextAuth
      - `GITHUB_ID` and `GITHUB_SECRET`: If using GitHub authentication
      - `GOOGLE_ID` and `GOOGLE_SECRET`: If using Google authentication